Spain in-depth: practical information

 Sobaos are buttery, fluffy slices of heaven, and Cantabria is where these lovely little pastries were developed.
 Sobaos are traditionally served for breakfast but you will probably find yourself sneaking one as a snack at random times during the day.

-What to buy in Basque country
+Best things to buy in Basque Country

 Txacoli Wine